yoyan-dev/calatrava-water-system-vue/docs/IMPORTANT.md

     - should only use in used page

+3. Routing

+    - routing name should be meaning full
+    - use kebab-case
+    - 1 or two words only

-3. Version control
+4. Version control

+    - IMPORTANT! always git fetch and git pull before starting writing your code
     - always branch out for creating pages
-    - work on single page only
+    - work on single page only it's ui and bussiness logics
     - always git pull
     - use git conventional naming
     - commit message should be meaningful

-4. Variable
+5. Variable

     - same as component naming meaningful
     - camelCase
     - write self documenting code

-5. Format
+6. Format

+    - don't use arrow functions ex. const functionName = () => {}
     - script must be line 1
     - there should be hirearchy for composable or functions

-6. Styling
+7. Styling

     - don't use fractional sizes example w-3/2 or w-[60%] (except 100%)
     - don't forget it to make responsive (TBD)